DouglasFireDept/Constitution/13-article.md

 ### Section 4: Non-Emergency Use of Equipment

 Fire equipment may be used for non-emergency purposes, if manned by members of the department on a volunteer basis.
 This pertains only to our fire district.
-Prior approval must be given from an officer before fire equipment may be used for such purposes.
+Prior approval must be given from the chief or assistant chief before fire equipment may be used for such purposes.
+All equipment will be returned in the same conditions in which it was borrowed.